MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/assign-microsoft-as-the-audio-conferencing-provider.md

 ms.custom:
 - Audio Conferencing
-description: Learn how to assign Microsoft the dial-in conferencing provider for Skype for Business. ms.openlocfilehash: f0c3d1d667847e080b47f31bb1032ff4b8ac980d ms.sourcegitcommit: 19f534bfafbc74dbc2d381672b0650a3733cb982 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 02/03/2020
+description: Learn how to assign Microsoft the dial-in conferencing provider for Skype for Business. ms.openlocfilehash: 8ce128c2fa19668ed93c6ad387feecbee2e00a8d ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 05/08/2020
-ms.locfileid: "41695761"
+ms.locfileid: "44164519"
 ---
 # <a name="assign-microsoft-as-the-audio-conferencing-provider"></a>Assegnare Microsoft come provider di servizi di audioconferenza

-To use Audio Conferencing in Office 365 with Skype for Business and Microsoft Teams, users in your organization need to have an Audio Conferencing license assigned to them.
-See [Try or purchase Audio Conferencing in Office 365](try-or-purchase-audio-conferencing-in-office-365.md) to get more information on licensing and how much it costs.
+Per usare i servizi di audioconferenza in Microsoft 365 o Office 365 con Skype for business e Microsoft teams, gli utenti dell'organizzazione devono disporre di una licenza di audioconferenza a loro assegnata.
+Vedere [provare o acquistare servizi di audioconferenza in Microsoft 365 o Office 365](try-or-purchase-audio-conferencing-in-office-365.md) per ottenere altre informazioni sulle licenze e su quanto costa.

 Microsoft Audio Conferencing supplies dial-in phone numbers, PINs, and conference IDs that can be used by meeting participants to join the meetings of your organization.
 You only need to assign Microsoft as the audio conferencing provider to people who are going to schedule or lead Skype for Business or Microsoft Teams meetings.